tagatac/bagoup/README.md

   -h, --help            Show this help messagee
 ```
 All conversations will be exported as text files to the specified export path.
+See https://github.com/tagatac/bagoup/tree/master/example-export for an example
+export directory structure.

 ## Author
 Copyright (C) 2020 [David Tagatac](mailto:david@tagatac.net)